Free-Order Online Selection for k-Systems: The Bipartite Graph Model

 \paragraph{$\cF_A$ is a free matroid and $\cF_B$ is a general matroid.} Here, the edge arrival model is the same as in the above setting where $\cF_A$ is a general matroid and $\cF_B$ is the free matroid.
-Surprisingly, the agent arrival model is equivalent to the classical matroid secretary problem under a uniformly random arrival order.
+Surprisingly, the agent arrival model for this case is at least as hard as the classical matroid secretary problem.
 To see this, let $G$ be a complete bipartite graph.
 The adversary can choose a random perfect matching $X$ of the graph and assign non-zero weights only to edges in $X$.
 Every time we observe the weights of edges incident to an agent in any order, we only observe one edge with positive weight, and we can only select it at that moment.
-Since all agents look the same before they arrive, the order in which they arrive does not matter, and we are forced to select it uniformly at random.
+Since all agents look the same before they arrive, the order in which they arrive does not matter, and we are forced to select them uniformly at random.
 Therefore, we recover the classical matroid secretary problem.

 \paragraph{$\cF_A$ and $\cF_B$ are both general matroids.} Note that the set of edges we can choose at the same time actually forms an independent set in the intersection of $\cF_A$ and $\cF_B$.
 To see this, consider the following standard construction.
 Let $M_A = (E, \cJ_A)$ be the matroid where, for each agent $a \in A$, all edges in $\delta(a)$ are treated as parallel copies of the same element in $\cF_A$.
 This way, each agent $a$ can be matched to at most one item $e$ and the constraint for $\cF_A$ is satisfied.
 Using the same approach, define another matroid $M_B = (E, \cJ_B)$ using the item side.
 By construction, any feasible matching is an independent set that belongs to both $M_A$ and $M_B$.
 In the edge arrival model, no constant-competitive guarantee was known for this setting prior to our work.
 We obtain a $1/64$-competitive algorithm (Corollary \ref{cor:alg-guarantee-matroidintersection}) for this setting.